Statistical inference on representational geometries: Materials and Methods

-Given an uncertainty estimate for the model performances there is a collection of tests available to compare model performances against each other, to the noise ceiling, or to chance performance.
+Based on the uncertainty estimates, we construct frequentist tests to compare models to each other.
+The default method is a $t$-test based on bootstrap-estimated variances.
+There is a collection of other tests available to compare model performances against each other, to the noise ceiling, or to chance performance.

-As we base our uncertainty estimates on a bootstrap there are two types of tests we can use for these comparisons: A percentile test based on the bootstrap samples or a T-test based on the estimated variances.
+Because we base our uncertainty estimates on a bootstrap, there are two types of tests we can use for these comparisons: A percentile test based on the bootstrap samples or a $t$-test based on the estimated variances.

 For the percentile test, we calculate the bootstrap distribution for the differences and then test by checking whether the difference expected under the $H_0$ (usually 0) lies within the simple percentile bootstrap confidence interval.
-It is possible to generate more exact confidence intervals like bias corrected and accelerated intervals based on the bootstrap samples, which result in potentially better tests.
-In our simulations and experience with natural data, model performances tend to be fairly symmetrically distributed around the original model evaluation though, such that additional corrections seemed unnecessary.
+It is possible to generate more exact confidence intervals like bias-corrected and accelerated intervals based on the bootstrap samples, which might result in better tests.
+In our simulations and experience with natural data, however, model performances tend to be fairly symmetrically distributed around the true value, suggesting that these corrections are unnecessary.

-For the T-test we use the variance estimated from the bootstrap and use the number of observations minus one as the degrees of freedom.
+For the $t$-test we use the variance estimated from the bootstrap and use the number of observations minus one as the degrees of freedom.
 When bootstrapping across both subjects and conditions, we used the smaller number to stay conservative.
-This essentially follows \cite[chapter 12.4]{efron1994}
+This approach follows \cite[chapter 12.4]{efron1994}.